Written by Karen Selby, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: October 31, 2024

 2018

-Canada prohibited the import, sale and use of asbestos as well as the manufacture, import, sale and use of asbestos products, with some exclusions.
+The year Canada banned the import, sale and use of asbestos as well as the manufacture, import, sale and use of asbestos products, with some exclusions.

 The military and nuclear energy industries have until 2029 to phase out asbestos use.
 The deadline is 2030 for the chloralkali industry.
 Another notable exception is magnesium extraction companies, which can continue to use asbestos mining waste.